Claude Sonnet 5 Explained: What's New and What It Means for You

 Is Sonnet 5 better than the Claude I had before?

 Yes, on Anthropic's own testing.
-Anthropic says Sonnet 5 is a substantial improvement over Sonnet 4.6 and performs close to Opus 4.8, its most capable model.
+Anthropic says Sonnet 5 is a substantial improvement over Sonnet 4.6 and performs close to Opus 4.8, which was its most capable model at the time.
 In everyday use you are most likely to notice steadier multi-step reasoning and more reliable use of tools like web search.

 What is the difference between Sonnet 5 and Claude Fable 5?